ezralazuardy/pathfinder/SECURITY.md

 ## Supported Versions

-Versions that currently being supported with security updates.
+Project versions that are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |